Company logo | Codica

 Let’s face it: marketers have a good reason to use scarcity to boost their sales.
 This strategy always works, as time constraints create massive excitement in the marketplace.

-It is a sound idea to put a timer or countdown clock with a limited offer to define scarcity parameters.
-You stimulate users to take immediate action this way.
+It is a sound idea to use a timer or countdown clock with a limited offer to define scarcity parameters.
+This will stimulate users to take immediate action.

-Booking.com is another big name that mastered this psychological sales trigger.
-They found a smart way to imply that the deal on the accommodation won’t last long.
+Booking.com is a big name that mastered this psychological sales trigger.
+The marketplace found a smart way to imply a sense that the deal on the accommodation won’t last long.

 Booking.com booking constraint